Hallockville Museum Farm

 Do not include food that requires heating.

-Notify staff in advance if your child has a food allergy and the severity of the allergy.
+Notify staff in advance if your child has a food allergy, and severity of allergy.

 To make snack and lunchtime safe and enjoyable for all campers with or without allergies, sharing of food is not allowed.